 How do I get my drivers license?

-If you're under 18, you must take a DPS-approved 24-hour Ohio drivers education course and earn a Certificate of Enrollment and Certificate of Completion in order to get your Ohio learners permit and ultimately your Ohio drivers license.
+If you're under 18, you must take a BMV-approved 24-hour Ohio drivers education course and earn a Certificate of Enrollment and Certificate of Completion in order to get your Ohio learners permit and ultimately your Ohio drivers license.
 You must be at least 15 years and 5 months old to start taking a drivers ed course.

 After you complete the first 2 hours of our online drivers ed course, you will receive a Certificate of Enrollment, which you can take to any licensed driving school to being your in-car drivers training.
 Once you complete the entire online course, you will receive an official Certificate of Completion.